evertrust/horizon-issuer/Readme.md

 ## Prerequisites
 This software has been testing against the following environment :
-- Horizon 2.0.0 and above
+- Horizon version 2.1.0 and above
-- Kubernetes 1.22 and above
+- Kubernetes version 1.22 and above

 ## Installation